 Purchases with aggregate value in the PO greater than $2,500.00 require a minimum of three responsive quotes, one of which may be from the assigned Contractor (in-house).
 The selected quote shall be reasonably priced from a competent and qualified vendor that is the lowest bid.

-The Contractor shall make every effort to procure local (to the site) subcontractor services.
+The Contractor shall make every effort to procure local (to the site) subcontractor services, good and materials.

 The aggregate value applies to the total amount of the Cost Reimbursement goods or services provided by a single vendor regardless of the number of different pay items or tasks included in those costs within the PO.